MasterAditya/smart-summary-desk/README.md

-InsightLens
+🧠 InsightLens

+AI-Powered Text Analysis & Summarization Dashboard

-Project Overview
+📌 Overview

-InsightLens is an AI-powered text analysis and summarization dashboard designed for professionals and students.
-Users can paste text, upload PDFs, or provide URLs to get:
+InsightLens is an AI-powered web application that helps professionals and students quickly analyze and summarize large volumes of text.
+Paste text, upload PDFs, or provide URLs to instantly receive:

-Smart summaries (short, medium, detailed)
+📝 Summaries — short, medium, or detailed

-Sentiment analysis (positive, neutral, negative with confidence scores)
+💬 Sentiment Analysis — positive, neutral, or negative with confidence scores

-Keyword extraction (top 10 most relevant keywords)
+🔑 Keyword Extraction — top 10 most relevant keywords

-The app helps users quickly digest large amounts of information and extract actionable insights.
+This tool is designed for speed, clarity, and actionable insights.

-Features
+✨ Features

-Analyze text from multiple sources: copy-paste, PDF upload, or URL
+📂 Analyze text from multiple sources — copy-paste, PDF upload, or URL

-Summarization at three levels of detail
+🧠 Summarization at three levels of detail

-Sentiment analysis with confidence scores
+💬 Sentiment analysis with confidence scores

-Keyword extraction and ranking
+🔑 Keyword extraction and ranking

-History of recent analyses (persistent locally)
+🕓 Analysis history stored locally (persistent)

-Dark/Light mode toggle for better UX
+🌓 Dark/Light mode toggle for better UX

-Responsive design for desktop and mobile
+💻 Fully responsive design for desktop and mobile

-Tech Stack
+🛠 Tech Stack
+Layer	Technology

-Frontend: React, TypeScript, TailwindCSS, shadcn-ui
+Frontend	React, TypeScript, TailwindCSS, shadcn-ui Backend	Node.js (FastAPI can be used as an alternative) Deployment	Vercel

-Backend: Node.js (or FastAPI if you replace backend)

-Deployment: Vercel

-Other Tools: Local storage / mock database for history
+Storage	Local storage / mock database for history

-Deployment

-The app is deployed on Vercel and can be accessed here:
-Live Demo
+🚀 Live Demo

-Installation (for local development)
+👉 Try InsightLens
+ (Add your live link here)

+🧰 Installation (Local Development)
 # Clone the repository
 git clone <YOUR_GIT_URL>